activeviam/mac/documentation/settings.md

 Some settings can be configured in the `application.yml` file in MAC's *resources* folder.

 The usual ActivePivot spring application properties can be set in this file.
-A small number of MAC specific settings can also be set:
+A few MAC specific settings can also be set:

 * `statistic.folder`: the path to the statistics folder, from which MAC extracts the memory reports to analyze (default: *./statistics*)